 The purpose of the PAYE system is to collect the right amount of tax from your earnings throughout the course of the year.
-Your tax code - or sometimes a series of tax codes - is used by your employer to work out how much tax to deduct from your earnings.
+Your employer uses your tax code - or sometimes a series of tax codes - to work out how much tax to deduct from your earnings.

-However, many people can go for years paying the wrong amount of tax - either too much or, perhaps more worryingly, too little - because they have an incorrect tax code.
-In particular, they may not have notified the tax office of changes in their circumstances that would affect their tax position, such as a change in jobs or acquiring or losing the benefit of a company car, or they may have started or stopped investing in a personal pension plan.
+However, if individuals have an incorrect tax code, they can go for years paying the wrong amount of tax - either too much or, perhaps more worryingly, too little.
+In particular, they may not have notified HMRC of changes in their circumstances that would affect their tax position, such as a change in jobs or acquiring or losing the benefit of a company car.
+Alternatively, they may have started or stopped investing in a personal pension plan.

-It is important that we check your PAYE code now, because it is much easier to rectify mistakes before the tax year ends.
-As a first step, though, you can look at your salary slip to see which code is currently being applied.
+Checking your PAYE code now is vital: it is much easier to rectify mistakes before the tax year ends.
+As a first step, you should look at your salary slip to see which code is currently being applied.

-The letter in the code tells us whether your code includes one of the standard allowances, and you can see if this is right for your circumstances:
+The letter in the code tells us whether your code includes one of the standard allowances, and you can see if this is right for your circumstances.
+The letters are as follows: